Heartland Harmony

 Read on and fill out the interest form to schedule!

-I'm thrilled to be able to offer one-on-one lessons in traditional stake and strand willow basketry to those looking to begin their adventure with willow or sharpen up their beginner level basketry skills.
+I offer private lessons in traditional stake-and-strand willow basketry to those looking to begin their adventure with willow or sharpen up their basketry skills at my farm and home studio near Westby, Wisconsin.

 Tuition